MolBIFFM/diana/README.md

 ---

-Development of DIANA was inspired by previous work utilizing Cytoscape and the following plugins and aims to generalize analyses enabled by combining them:
+Development of DIANA was inspired by previous work utilizing Cytoscape and the following plugins and aims to extend upon analyses enabled by combining them:

 - Maere, S. et al. (2005) ***BiNGO*: a Cytoscape plugin to assess** **overrepresentation of Gene Ontology categories in Biological Networks**,